mfincker/Mega-Map/docs/replicating-the-site.md

 ### Data source - Google Spreadsheet

-Our current data source for the site is a private Google Spreadsheet, the following link is a template that you can copy to ensure you have an identically structured spreadsheet.
+Our current data source for the site is a Google Spreadsheet, the following link [here](https://docs.google.com/spreadsheets/d/1SOUonPM40Si4LrPoGrkUnujbmLBxCQe1SdxydH2dVI4/edit?usp=sharing) is this database so that you can utilize this data for your own needs.

-Google Sheets template for the data: [Database template](https://docs.google.com/spreadsheets/d/11aMYTpt0YrEaPyOI9OSZgQ6lloBnS0mctlHK8u96TTo/edit?usp=sharing)

 ### Frontend Code